candideu/logseq-eink-plus/README.md

-# High Contrast e-ink Theme for Logseq
+# High Contrast e-ink Plus Theme for Logseq

+Get into your writing groove with this sleek, minimal, high contrast theme.

-This theme extends [DiamondYuan's eink theme](https://github.com/DiamondYuan/logseq-eink-theme) to provide a dark mode.
+This theme extends [DiamondYuan's eink theme](https://github.com/DiamondYuan/logseq-eink-theme) by providing a dark mode and other enhancements.

 ## Dark Mode